Skip to main content

 Our research found that there is no difference in the cleaning power of an electric toothbrush that uses a rotating head or sonic vibration technology.

-After reading expert and user reviews, David conducted interviews with several powered toothbrush brands to get a sense of how different powered toothbrush designs work.
-With this information, Becky narrowed down the list of potential products to test to nine.
-She chose products across the price spectrum and made sure to include brushes beyond Oral-B and Philips, the two biggest players in this category.
+We conducted interviews with several powered toothbrush brands to get a sense of how different electric toothbrush designs work and then narrowed down the list of potential products to test to nine across the price spectrum.
+We included brushes beyond Oral-B and Philips, the two biggest players in the world of electric toothbrushes.

-To get a feel for each of the products in this guide, Becky used each brush twice a day for three days, for a total of six sessions.
+We used each electric toothbrush twice a day for three days, for a total of six sessions.
 The finalists were given an extra six sessions for further evaluation.
 If the brush had Bluetooth connectivity, we tested the app.
-At the end of each three-day run, we evaluated the toothbrushes on the following questions:
+At the end of each three-day run, we evaluated the electric toothbrushes on the following questions:

 • Usability: How easy is it to brush your teeth and get to all the nooks and crannies in your mouth?
 How easy is it to swap out the different brush heads?
 How do the controls feel?
 How comfortable is it to hold?